gmp26/sources/resources/G4a_RT15/index.md

 </button>

 <div id="answer10" class="collapse">
 As for circles and ellipses, hyperbolae generally meet in two points.
-So we would need one more hyperbola, that is, one more person.
+So we would need two more hyperbolae, that is, two more people.
 </div>
 </div>